 - Kimbley family performs liveThe Kimbley Family live streamed a performance from their basement Thursday night.
-Sheryl Kimbley, Grant Kimbley, Kolton Kimbley and LJ Kimbley, who performs under the stage name LJ … Read more
+Sheryl Kimbley, Grant Kimbley, Kolton Kimbley and LJ Kimbley, who performs under the stage name LJ… Read more: Kimbley family performs live

 - Artist hosting lessons onlineA local artist, blogger, scrapbooker and photographer is hoping to get other people thinking about art during this time of social distancing.
-Wilna Furstenberg has been streaming videos … Read more
+Wilna Furstenberg has been streaming videos… Read more: Artist hosting lessons online

 - Grant MoorGrant Moor is a Prince Albert artist.
-As a sign artist he operated the business of Moor Signs in Prince Albert and area for … Read more
+As a sign artist he operated the business of Moor Signs in Prince Albert and area for nearly 50 years.
+As… Read more: Grant Moor

 - The show must go onThe Prince Albert Daily Herald has always been a strong supporter of the arts in Prince Albert.
 While COVID-19 has shut down the E.A.
-Rawlinson Centre, Arts Centre, … Read more
+Rawlinson Centre, Arts Centre,… Read more: The show must go on

 - Home Routes House Concerts to be streamed onlineA victim of COVID-19 cancellations was a handful of House Concerts, some of which come through Prince Albert.
 Those concerts will be moving online.
-From their press release: … Read more
+From their press release:… Read more: Home Routes House Concerts to be streamed online

 - JJ Voss to stream album release showRoots artist JJ Voss was set to perform at the E.A.
 Rawlinson Centre on March 26, a show that has since been cancelled.
-His tour was in support … Read more
+His tour was in support… Read more: JJ Voss to stream album release show

-- Virtual Arts Centre — A Rightful PlaceExhibition essay by Gerry Rucker Together with Common Weal Community Arts Inc., OSAC is proud to offer A Rightful Place to tour throughout Saskatchewan in our Arts on … Read more
+- Virtual Arts Centre — A Rightful PlaceExhibition essay by Gerry Rucker Together with Common Weal Community Arts Inc., OSAC is proud to offer A Rightful Place to tour throughout Saskatchewan in our Arts on… Read more: Virtual Arts Centre — A Rightful Place

 For more, visit The Virtual Arts Center.